 Steep: This image illustrates a slightly low riding MOONLENS with a tight edge.
 To resolve a steep fitting lens, reduce the AZA by one degree.
-For severely steep lenses with excessive apical (0.010mm).
+For severely steep lenses with excessive apical clearance, reduce the AZA by one degree and RCD by 10 microns (0.010mm).